-Pros and cons of ceramic knives
+What are the pros and cons of ceramic knives?

-- Sharpness.
 Blades will stay sharp around ten times longer than steel counterparts.

-- Lightweight.
 The lack of weight makes these knives very easy to handle.

 Each of these characteristics makes for a sort-after item in any kitchen.